Industrial Engineering Master's Degree: Systems Engineering

 An individual with a mastery of systems engineering may be employed in one of an array of intriguing positions within the government or private sector: being part of an integrated product team, overseeing the design of cutting-edge aircraft, developing a communications satellite, running simulations on operational concepts for a product release, or playing an integral role in one of many other engineering endeavors.
 The role of a systems engineer is truly paramount to the success of an engineering project.

-Admissions Requirements
+Admissions

 Degree required for admission: Students admitted to the program must possess a bachelor's degree in engineering, science, mathematics, statistics, or other related fields from an accredited academic institution.
 Applicants should have a strong undergraduate record to be competitive for admission.

-GRE requirements: General test required
+GRE requirements: General test is optional, but not required.

-Other application requirements: 3 recommendation letters, transcripts, resume, and a personal-professional statement are required.
-If you have not earned a degree from an undergraduate or graduate institution in which the instructional language was English, you may be required to take the TOEFL/IELTS.
-All application requirements in the Graduate Application must be completed as specified in the application.
-For answers to your most common admissions questions, please review our FAQ page here.
+Competence in English: If you have not earned a degree from an undergraduate or graduate institution in which the instructional language was English, you may be required to take the TOEFL/IELTS.

 Course List